 - Successfully complete a workshop in Responsible Conduct of Research.

-- Successfully write at least three research papers in seminars, including one in the first year, and an independent, article-length, directed research paper (the “591”) in the second year.
+- Successfully write at least three research papers, including at least two by the end of the second year, and an independent, article-length, directed research paper (the “591”) in the second year.

 - Lead nine precepts attached to faculty-taught undergraduate courses during their five years of enrollment, normally after passing the General Examination.

 - Complete an acceptable dissertation prospectus by the end of the third year.